adbar/trafilatura/docs/index.rst

 Description
 -----------

-Trafilatura is a **Python package and command-line tool** designed to gather text on the Web.
-It includes discovery, extraction and text processing components.
-Its main applications are **web crawling, downloads, scraping, and extraction** of main texts, metadata and comments.
+Trafilatura is a comprehensive **Python package and command-line tool** designed to **gather text from the Web and turn raw HTML into structured, meaningful data**.
+It includes all necessary discovery and text processing components to perform **web crawling, downloads, scraping, and extraction** of main texts, metadata and comments.
 It aims at staying **handy and modular**: no database is required, the output can be converted to commonly used formats.

-Going from raw HTML to essential parts can alleviate many problems related to text quality, by avoiding the **noise caused by recurring elements** like headers and footers and by **making sense of the data and metadata** with selected information.
+Going from raw HTML to essential parts, it **focuses on the actual content**, **avoids noise** caused by recurring elements (headers, footers, boilerplate), and **makes sense of the data and metadata**.
 The extractor strikes a balance between limiting noise (precision) and including all valid parts (recall).
 It is **robust and reasonably fast**.

-Trafilatura is `widely used <used-by.html>`_ and integrated into `thousands of projects <https://github.com/adbar/trafilatura/network/dependents>`_ by companies like HuggingFace, IBM, and Microsoft Research as well as institutions like the Allen Institute, Stanford, the Tokyo Institute of Technology, and the University of Munich.
+Trafilatura is `widely used <used-by.html>`_ across `thousands of projects <https://github.com/adbar/trafilatura/network/dependents>`_, including by HuggingFace, IBM, Microsoft Research, NVIDIA, the Allen Institute for AI, Stanford, and the Internet Archive.

 Features